Govt Releases Over Rs 14 Bln For 113 Housing Sector Projects In 7 Months - UrduPoint

 Out of the total authorization/disbursement of Rs 14,252.66 million, around Rs 3,191.77million have been utilized on the housing sector projects during a seven-month period (July-January) of the current fiscal year, according to official data available with APP.

-An amount of Rs 250 million had been earmarked for construction of carpet road from Kot Sher to Jajoki, District Gujranwala.
-Likewise, Rs 239.875 million would be kept for balance liabilities of 2018.
+An amount of Rs 250 million had been earmarked for the construction of a carpeted road from Kot Sher to Jajoki, District Gujranwala.
+Likewise, Rs 239.875 million would be kept for the balance of liabilities of 2018.